An analytic function is a function that is locally given by a converging power series.

 If is a vector space over the complex numbers, then we have this very nice theorem, due essentially to Édouard Goursat:

-A function from to is analytic if and only if it is differentiable.
+A function from to is differentiable if and only if it is analytic.

 (Differentiability here is in the usual sense, that the difference quotient converges in .)
 See holomorphic function and Goursat theorem.